-UBC has returned to in-person instruction for the Winter Term 2021/22.
+UBC has returned to in-person instruction.
 Updates regarding the course schedule for Faculties, on-campus activities, and various orientation activities will be provided as we approach course registration periods for Summer Session and the 2022/23 academic year.

 UBC is now receiving both paper and digital transcripts from around the world and students are expected to provide official documentation to meet their condition of admission for official documentation prior to their start date.
 You must meet the initial requirement for official documents prior to commencing your program.
 Eligibility to register will be suspended until required documentation has been received and processed.

 Exceptions to this requirement will be assessed on a case-by-case basis based on the COVID-19 situation and information received from individual institutions.